 Ready to protect you and your family from increasing food prices with a family emergency kit?

 If history supposedly repeats itself, then what can we possibly expect to see for the future of our economy and our society?
-How to prepare for civil unrest in the wake of the pandemic?
+What are the best ways of preparing for civil unrest in the aftermath of the pandemic?

 Surprisingly enough, the events which occurred in 1918 are actually not so drastically different from what is occurring in the modern day.